-Letting Logos Speak: Leveraging Multiview Representation Learning for Data-Driven Logo Design
+Letting Logos Speak: Leveraging Multiview Representation Learning for Data-Driven Branding and Logo Design

 Date Written: November 25, 2019

 Logos serve a fundamental role as the visual figureheads of brands.
 Yet, due to the difficulty of using unstructured image data, prior research on logo design has largely been limited to non-quantitative studies.
-In this work, we explore logo design from a data-driven perspective.
-We develop both a novel logo feature extraction algorithm that uses modern image processing tools to decompose pixel-level image data into meaningful features, and a multiview representation learning framework that links these visual features to textual descriptions of firms, industry tags, and consumer ratings of brand personality.
-We apply this framework to a unique dataset of hundreds of brands.
-Our model is able to predict which brands use which logo features, and how consumers evaluate these brands' personalities.
-Moreover, we show that manipulating the model's learned representations through what we term "brand arithmetic" yields new brand identities, and can help with ideation.
-Finally, through an application to fast food branding, we show how our model can be used as a decision support tool for suggesting typical logo features for a brand, and for predicting consumers' reactions to new brands or rebranding efforts.
+In this work, we explore the interplay between logo design and brand identity creation from a data-driven perspective.
+We develop both a novel logo feature extraction algorithm that uses modern image processing tools to decompose pixel-level image data into meaningful features, and a multiview representation learning framework that links these visual features to textual descriptions, consumer ratings of brand personality, and other high-level tags describing firms.
+We apply this framework to a unique dataset of brands, to understand which brands use which logo features, and how consumers evaluate these brands’ personalities.
+Moreover, we show that manipulating the model’s learned representations through what we term “brand arithmetic” yields new brand identities, and can help with ideation.
+Finally, through an application to fast food branding, we show how our model can be used as a decision support tool for suggesting typical logo features for a brand, and for predicting consumers’ reactions to new brands or rebranding efforts.

 Keywords: logos, branding, machine learning, multiview learning, deep generative modeling, image processing